Stories of Giving

 "I was privileged to spend a lot of time in orchards with farmers and farm advisors, diagnosing plant diseases and helping to find solutions,” said Teviotdale.
 “Those experiences led to my current true passion, which is working with volunteers and the public, finding what interests them about plants, and showing them that science can be fun and rewarding.
 Science is all around us and most people don’t even realize it.”

 Teviotdale has seen firsthand the impacts that UC Master Gardener volunteers make in their communities, from teaching about growing your own food in a backyard garden or least toxic methods for controlling pests to reducing water use in the home landscape, and so much more.
 UC Master Gardeners are dedicated stewards of the environment and the state of California.

 To ensure that the UC Master Gardener Program continues to provide valuable outreach and education in California, Teviotdale has made a generous planned gift providing support for the UC Master Gardener Endowment.
 The important work of the UC Master Gardener Program in all corners of California can continue to grow into the future only with the financial support of donors like Teviotdale.
 Of the many ways there are to help, making a planned gift is one of the most effective.
 Please join Beth in supporting the work of the UC Master Gardener Program.

-If you have questions about the steps involved with making a planned gift, please contact Ann Daniel, Fundraising Coordinator for the UC Master Gardener Program.
+If you have questions about the steps involved with making a planned gift, please contact Kelly Scott, Fundraising Coordinator for the UC Master Gardener Program.
 To view sample bequest language visit Planned Giving for more information.